DanThePutzer/ml-basics/README.md

 - - - -

 ### Index: ###
-**• 2-12-Regression** - Linear Regression implemented with SciKit-Learn and from scratch to better understand its inner
+**• 2-12-Linear_Regression** - Linear Regression implemented with SciKit-Learn and from scratch to better understand its inner
                         workings, Videos 2 to 12 from playlist below.

+**• 13-14-K_Nearest_Neighbors** - K Nearest Neighbors theory and implementation.

 - - - -

 ### Current Progress: ###
-Video 12 - Testing Linear Regression Assumptions
+Video 13 - Classification With K Nearest Neighbors Intro

 - - - -